taocode/taocode.com/src/posts/2-easy-habits-2.5-years-later.md

 ## 1) Exercise everyday - *Mixed*

 After maintaining 6 workouts a weeek of 30+ minutes, I found it to be a bit too much.
 I now aim for 2-3 upper-body strength workouts per week, circuit style using suspension straps.
-I ride EUC most everyday for about an hour.
+I [ride EUC](/blog/why-i-love-to-ride-eucs) most everyday for about an hour.
 I take stretch breaks throughout the day and use a sit/stand desk during work, sometimes seated on a balance ball.

-Far more exciting: [I can ride an electric unicycle!](/blog/why-i-love-to-ride-eucs).
-Read about it there but know that I ride an average of an hour everyday, sometimes more.
 Also, see my [My TRX/Suspension Strap Workout](/blog/my-suspension-strap-workout) for the details on my regular workout routine.

 ### Sit-Stand Desk